azohra/BlockBox/README.md

 ]
 ```

-Can be converted to something like this
+using this library the structure can be simplified to

 ```
 [